faudio/faudio/doc/500 Devices.md

 ### Callback style {#RealTimeCallback}

-The callback style API use inversion of control to hide create–use-destroy pattern.
+The callback style API use inversion of control to hide acquire-release pattern.
 You provide a callback to be invoked when the session or stream is valid, and the destruction is handled automatically after this method has returned.
 Errors are handled by a special callback, to which you can pass doremir_print_error, or any user defined function.